ArztSamuel/Applying_EANNs/README.md

 ## License

 Feel free to use my code in your personal projects.
 I would be very interested in any work that originates from this project.
 I would be more than happy to hear from your impressions and results, so feel free to mail me at arzt.samuel@live.de.
+You can also follow me on twitter: https://twitter.com/SamuelArzt